thias/puppet-postfix/README.md

 Manage multiple postfix instances.

-This plusing is extended version of https://github.com/thias/puppet-postfix.
-It is backwards compatible!
+This plugin is extended version of https://github.com/thias/puppet-postfix and it is backwards compatible!

 ## Original plugin usage example